emjot/paperclip-globalize3/README.md

 ### Important Note for Rails 4.2.x with globalize 5.2.0

 If you use Rails 4.2: There is a bug in globalize 5.2.0.
 Ensure you use globalize 5.2.1 or later after it gets released.
-Meanwhile, you should be able to use the following instead:
+Meanwhile, you should be able to use the following instead (which is one commit after the 5.2.0 release and includes the fix):

     gem 'globalize', git: 'https://github.com/globalize/globalize', branch: 'master', ref: '3fe2f93ab2'